jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-»What is good about that workflow?« or »Did you ever try an alternative workflow« or »can you think of other ways that might be feasible?« – and remember to ask follow-up question to further explore the issue.
+Again you could ask: »what's the reason for you doing it this way« – and remember to ask follow-up question to further explore the issue.

 </div>